Educator's Guide (PDF)

 Learn how we’re shaping confident, successful young women through initiatives related to STEM, bullying prevention, and environmental stewardship.

-Interesting in volunteering?
-Who better than you to guide, mentor, and cheer her on as she unlocks her G.I.R.L.
-(Go-getter, Innovator, Risk-taker, Leader)™ potential to accomplish amazing things?
+Interested in volunteering?
+Who better than you to guide, mentor, and cheer her on as she unlocks her potential to accomplish amazing things?
 As an educator, you already know what she needs to shine and thrive in every aspect of her life.
 Your knowledge, experience, patience, and passion for learning will change her life—and she’ll change yours.
 Think of Girl Scouts as a unique new way to build meaningful relationships with students and parents!

 There are several different ways to get involved.
 You could:

 - Help out at a one-day community event.